-To evaluate the differences between the remote and local conditions, we conducted 12 remote studies and 8 local studies.
+To evaluate the differences between the remote and local conditions, we conducted 12 remote and 8 local usability studies.
 We found it much easier to recruit remote participants, and chose to schedule as many remote studies as was feasible.
 In contrast, it was a challenge to find 8 local participants.

 Participants worked with the graphical interface for UrbanSim, developed as a plug-in to the Eclipse platform.
 Participants installed Eclipse and UrbanSim and then created an UrbanSim project representing a small city.
 Next they ran a simulation of the city's development, interpreted the results, and turned on additional logging for the simulation.
 After participants completed the tasks, the facilitator elicited further comments and reflection from participants, supported by task descriptions and, in the local condition, the screen recording.
+Before and after the tasks, the facilitator read from a script to ensure consistency between studies.

-To allow a within-groups comparison of participants' experiences in the two conditions, 8 participants returned for a second study a day or two after their first study.
+To allow a within-groups comparison of participants' experiences in the two conditions, 8 participants returned for a second usability study a day or two after their first study.
 Four remote participants came to our lab for a local study, and we called 4 local participants for a remote study.
 Thus, 8 of the 20 participants experienced both conditions, for a total of 28 studies.
 In the second study, participants installed Eclipse and UrbanSim again, and then completed tasks comparable in difficulty to the first study.

-In addition to the 28 studies completed, 3 other remote studies were canceled due to technical difficulties.
+In addition to the 28 usability studies completed, 3 other remote studies were canceled due to technical difficulties.